The characteristics of American Oak and French oak are explained here.

 Peregrine Ridge will appear in Series 2 of the Battle of the Vines which will air on SBS in mid 2019.

 During the festival, the Pioneer Settlement will come alive with food, wine and all the best produce from the heart of Australia’s food bowl!
-Don’t miss the line up of fantastic entertainers – Diesel, Aaron Shembri, Code 5.
+Don’t miss the line up of fantastic entertainers including The Black Sorrows on the main stage from 3pm.
 Entertainment kicks off at 11.30am with the Grape Stomp, and on the wharf visitors can enjoy the talents of local dancers and music by Jason Davies.

 There will also be face painting and a jumping castle for the kids!

-Tickets cost $20 per adult (includes entry, wine glass and tastings).
+Tickets cost $25 per adult (includes entry, wine glass and tastings).
 High school students cost $10.
 Younger children are free.
+You can book here.

 We look forward to seeing you at the festival!

-We look forward to welcoming you at City Cellar!
+We look forward to seeing you at the festival.
+It must be Shiraz Heaven!